 How To Become A Secured Party/ Creditor

-- The Completed Sample Forms clearly illustrates how the form might be prepared and is a helpful guide when you are uncertain about information required to fill-in the form.
+- The Completed Sample Forms clearly illustrates how the form might be prepared and serves as a useful guide when you are unsure about the information required to fill out the form.

 - Speed up your document preparation and avoid costly mistakes by referring to the Completed Sample Forms whenever you have a question.